-a) Canning - principles and methodology, factors influencing heat resistance of spores, heat penetration into containers and contents, influence of canning on food quality, storage of canned foods.

-b) Pasteurization and applications- effect of food quality, storage of pasteurized food, UHT - methodology and applications.
+- a) Canning principles and methodology, influence of canning on food quality. - b) Pasteurization and applications effect on food quality, UHT methodology and applications.

 6. Drying and dehydration-

 Types of foods- traditional and new food products, home, community and commercial operations.
 Methods used and effect on food quality.
 Solar driers-applications and potential for community.
 Storage and deterioration of dehydrated food products.